Analysis | The Daily 202: Nine implications of Ruth Bader Ginsburg’s death – for 2020 and beyond

 Nevertheless, expect some liberal leaders to persist in calling any Trump nominee illegitimate and pushing senators and Democratic candidates to endorse packing the court.
 In fact, a flood of commentary to that effect published overnight.

-Erwin Chemerinsky, the dean of the University of California at Berkeley School of Law, makes the case for court packing in the Los Angeles Times: “The number of justices on the court is set by federal law, not the Constitution.
+Erwin Chemerinsky, dean of the University of California at Berkeley School of Law, makes the case for court packing in the Los Angeles Times: “The number of justices on the court is set by federal law, not the Constitution.
 Since its beginnings, it has ranged from having between five and 10 members.
 Since the 1860s, it has remained at nine.
 When President Franklin Roosevelt suggested expanding the Supreme Court in the 1930s to overcome court hostility to the New Deal, he was repudiated for trying to pack the court.
 But the current situation is different.
 This would be a response to chicanery by Republicans.”

 “Democrats are in the minority in the Senate (although the Democratic ‘minority’ represents 15 million more people than the Republican ‘majority’),” writes Vox’s Ian Millhiser.
 “Trump’s two previous Supreme Court appointees … also share a dubious distinction.
 They are the only members of the Supreme Court in history to be nominated by a president who lost the popular vote and confirmed by a bloc of senators who represent less than half of the country.
 If Trump fills the Ginsburg seat, fully one-third of the Court will be controlled by judges with no democratic legitimacy. … But Democrats still have one tool left in their chest.
 And if they don’t use it, well, Trumpism is likely to dominate the Supreme Court for decades or more.”

-Senate Minority Leader Chuck Schumer (D-N.Y.) will be at risk of a primary challenge from the left in 2022, perhaps from a marquee name like Rep. Alexandria Ocasio-Cortez, if he is perceived as not pulling out all the stops to block Trump’s pick.
+Senate Minority Leader Charles E. Schumer (D-N.Y.) will be at risk of a primary challenge from the left in 2022, perhaps from a marquee name like Rep. Alexandria Ocasio-Cortez, if he is perceived as not pulling out all the stops to block Trump’s pick.
 He reacted to Ginsburg’s death by repeating, verbatim, McConnell’s own words from right after Scalia’s death:

 8) The coming fight will further erode public confidence in the neutrality and independence of the courts.